nhatthm/go-cpy/README.md

 If an error is raise before calling th CPython function `int` default to `-1`.

 Take a look at some [examples](examples) and this [tutorial blogpost](https://poweruser.blog/embedding-python-in-go-338c0399f3d5).

+## Versioning

+We follow the versioning of the CPython API.
+The version of this package is `3.11.x` which means it supports the CPython API version `3.11`.
+However, the patch version `x` is used to indicate the version of this package, not the CPython API.
+If you see a version `3.11.7`, it doesn't mean the module only supports CPython API version `3.11.7`, it's just the 7th time we patch to support the CPython API version `3.11`.

 ## Contributing